-Radioactive material is present in low concentrations in our surroundings and the radiation can affect you.
+Radioactive material is present emitted from such materials can affect you in low concentrations in our surroundings and the radiation can affect you.
 Every day, you are exposed to natural radiation from space and from radioactive material found in soil, water, and our own bodies.
 You may also be exposed to radiation during medical examinations and treatments.